taikedz-mt/babelfish/Engines.md

 * The engine must provide a `babel.engine` string to identify the engine, for display in translation results.

+	`babel.engine = "myengine"`

-* The engine can override `babel.validate_lang(self, language_code)` if needed to provide any special messages.
+* The engine can override `function babel:validate_lang(language_code)` if needed to provide any special messages.
+	* return `true` if a valid language, or a string stating the error encountered

 * Due to mod security, you will need to provide a way for your engine to receive a safe URL handler.
 Define this at the top of your file

 	local httpapi
 	function babel.register_http(hat)
 		httpapi = hat
 	end

 * When the babelfish loads your translation engine, a security-enabled URL calling handle will be available to you in your `httpapi` variable. **DO NOT** make the `httpapi` variable or its function public !!